55 Sights in Padua, Italy (with Map and Images)

 Show sight on map

-The Church of St. Anthony the Abbot, known as the Church of St. Anthony of Vienna, is a medieval religious building that stands in Contrà Savonarola, in Padua, Italy.
-The building is part of the Collegio San Marco, a structure adapted in 1771 to accommodate university students, and previously used as a monastery first by the Canons of St. Anthony of Vienne and later by the Rhenish Canons.
+The church of Sant'Antonio Abate, known as the church of Sant'Antonio di Vienna, is a medieval religious building that stands in Contrà Savonarola, in Padua.
+The building is part of the Colegio San Marco, a structure adapted in 1771 to accommodate university students, and previously used as a monastery first by the Canons of St. Anthony of Vienne and later by the Rhenish Canons.

 Wikipedia: Chiesa di Sant'Antonio di Vienna (IT)